hashicorp/raft/docs/apply.md

 4. For each follower, the leader has started a long running routine (`replicate`) to replicates log entries.
-On receiving a log entry to the `triggerCh`, the `replicate` routine makes the `Transport.AppendEntries` RPC call to do the replicatioin.
+On receiving a log entry to the `triggerCh`, the `replicate` routine makes the `Transport.AppendEntries` RPC call to do the replication.

 5. The follower which receives the `appendEntries` RPC calls invokes `raft.appendEntries` to handle the request.
 It appends any new entries to the local log store.